AliAlkadhim/FSU_HGCAL_DB/README.md

 `fsudb createdb --tablenames [select from options: Full_Sensor, HPK_structures, MOS_GCD, PQC, strip_sensors_logistics, HGC_CERN_Sensor_IV_Summary, HGC_HPK_Sensor_IV_Summary]`

 This makes an database in the file FSU_HGCAL_DB.sql in your current working directory with all the tables you asked for.
 Now you can query it with your favorite interface, e.g. mysql.

+For added functionality, this could be a python module with query functionality?